Constance Marten and Mark Gordon charged with gross negligence manslaughter

 Constance Marten and Mark Gordon have been charged with gross negligence manslaughter after the remains of a baby were found in a wooded area.

-The Crown Prosecution Service said the aristocrat and her partner were also accused of concealing the birth of a child and perverting the course of justice.
+The Metropolitan Police said the aristocrat and her partner were also accused of concealing the birth of a child and perverting the course of justice.

 An infant’s remains were found on Wednesday after a major two-day search operation in Sussex.

-Marten, 35, and Gordon, 48, were arrested on Stanmer Villas in Brighton on Monday after avoiding the attention of police for several weeks.
+Helicopters, sniffer dogs, thermal imaging cameras and drones, as well as hundreds of police officers and search and rescue teams were deployed to an area of over 90 square miles to find the infant.

-On Thursday, the Metropolitan Police said it is “too early” to provide a specific date of death, adding that the infant had been dead for “several weeks”.
+On Thursday, the Met said it is “too early” to provide a specific date of death, adding that the infant had been dead for “several weeks”.

+Marten, 35, and Gordon, 48, were arrested on Stanmer Villas in Brighton on Monday after police attempted to establish their whereabouts over the course of several weeks.

-The pair are due to appear at Brighton Magistrates’ Court on Friday.
+The pair are due to appear at Crawley Magistrates’ Court on Friday.

 Barry Hughes, chief crown prosecutor for CPS London North, said: “The CPS has authorised the Metropolitan Police to charge Constance Marten and Mark Gordon with gross negligence manslaughter.